rafaelmaeuer/open-apollo/README.md

 A Spotify player for watchOS with streaming mode and offline playback.

-The goal of open sourcing this project is to motivate Spotify to add playback support to their watchOS app.
-I'm not planning to offering any support on building/installing the app to your Apple Watch so please avoid opening issue around these topics.
+The goal of open sourcing this project by [KhaosT](https://github.com/KhaosT/open-apollo) was to motivate Spotify to add playback support to their watchOS app after being [banned](https://www.iphone-ticker.de/apollo-fuer-apple-watch-spotify-setzt-app-store-ausschluss-durch-133892/) from the AppStore in 2018.
+Spotify added [streaming-support](https://www.golem.de/news/musik-spotify-funktioniert-auf-der-apple-watch-auch-ohne-iphone-2011-151900.html) to their app in 2020, but support for offline-playback is still missing.
+As KhaosT is not offering any support or maintenance on this project, there will be only low frequent updates.
+Please avoid opening issue for support on building/installing the app to your Apple Watch.
+Any help of contribution to this project is welcome by solving issues from the TODO list below.

 ![Apollo](Images/Simulator-v1.1.0.png)

+Latest App-Version: 1.1.1 (built on iOS: 14.4, watchOS: 7.2)

 ## Setup